akokoshn/CV/Kokoshnikov_Alexey_CV.md

 **PERSONAL SKILLS AND COMPETENCES**

+The most part of experience related to real time image and video processiong, including encode / decode by H264, H265, VP9, VP8, MPEG, ...
+Target on performance, so used different types of optimization like moving part of pipeline to GPU, vectorization, etc.

 * Technical Skills
     * OS:
         * Windows: developing dynamic libraries and applications which include using WIN API, cross process communication, multy threading, have experience in cross platform build.